Azure-Samples/azure-search-openai-demo-java/README.md

   * **Important**: Ensure you can run `pwsh.exe` from a PowerShell command.
 If this fails, you likely need to upgrade PowerShell.

->NOTE: The initial cognitive search documents indexing process (triggered as post provision task by azd) is still using the original python scripts.
-That's why python is still required to run this java example.
+>NOTE: The initial indexing process of documents for AI search (triggered as post provision task by azd) is still using the original Python scripts.
+That's why Python is still required to run this java example.

 >NOTE: Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).